 Who’s at Risk

-For first-timers at the infusion center, you may still be wondering how and why you ended up with MS. Here’s a quick primer on possible risk factors:
+For first-timers at the infusion center, you may still be wondering how and why you ended up with MS. Here are some possible risk factors:

-- Being female; estimates vary, but up to four times as many women as men have MS.
+- Being female; estimates vary, but about three times as many women as men have MS.

 - Where you live or grew up; MS is more prevalent farther from the equator.

 - Certain genes.